-During conversations with designers working on trail projects, pedestrian bridges or commercial boardwalks, often the question comes up about whether PermaTrak can be approved for use by the state's Department of Transportation (DOT).
+When designers working on trail projects, pedestrian bridges, or commercial boardwalks approach us, a common question is whether PermaTrak can be approved for use by state Departments of Transportation (DOT).

-With a background in precast concrete bridges used for publicly funded projects, our PermaTrak team is familiar with the arrangements different states have related to approved product listings (APL) or similar.
+With our background in precast concrete bridges for publicly funded projects, we're familiar with the various arrangements different states have for approved product listings (APL) and similar processes.

 - Farmington Canal Heritage Trail (Connecticut)

-- Upper Tampa Bay Trail Phase IV (Florida) (see more below)
+- Upper Tampa Bay Trail Phase IV (Florida) (see case study below)

 - Norwottuck Rail Trail in Hadley (Massachusetts)